RoiArthurB/Side-Stealkr/README.md

 * [PHP](https://www.php.net/) - The best language ever created 😘
 * [cURL - libcurl](https://curl.haxx.se/) - command lines or scripts to transfer data
 * [❤️❤️❤️](https://www.youtube.com/watch?v=HEXWRTEbj1I) - A little bit of love

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-I try to follow a version number in the footer, but it's just for fun 🐻

 ## Authors